5 Big Takeaways From Our 6-Month Straw Test

 #1 We were committed to using reusable straws.
 Our first question: how did glass straws compare to metal straws?
 Was metal a better option for busy commercial settings?

 We didn’t get that far.
 In our home tests, we found that metal straws were very difficult to keep clean inside.
 They have a narrow diameter, and many have a bend as well.
 We put them in the dishwasher, along with the glass straws.
 The glass straws came out sparkling clean--even the bent ones.
 We used a cotton swab on the metal straws, and were appalled at what was lurking inside, especially near the bend.
 Cleaning each one with a brush is not a viable option in a restaurant setting.

 It was obvious to us that metal straws were not suitable for reuse in a business, so we stopped there.

 #2 We knew that glass straws were easy to clean in the flatware caddy of the dishwasher, but our metal straw experience made us leery of using ANY bent straws other than clear ones.
 We want both servers and guests to be able to see (clearly!) that the straws are clean.
 That's why we don’t sell bent glass straws in colors.

 #3 We worried about breakage.
 After all, glass is breakable, even if the high-quality borosilicate in our straws is the same tough material used in laboratory test tubes.
 So, we got a little rough with them.
 We shoved them into dishwashers.
 We tossed them into glass jars to dry.
 We let them roll off tables.
-We used them like drumsticks in a video.

 #4 We wondered how many glass straws would get stolen.
 Well, it did happen, but we found that we could reduce theft by the way we presented the straws to customers.